Hawker Cygnet: Design

 The aircraft were of wood-and-fabric construction, the fuselage being four longerons-strutted in the fashion of a Warren girder.
 The wing had two box spars with Warren truss ribs.
 Initially the two aircraft were powered, one by an Anzani, and the other by an ABC Scorpion (both opposed twin-cylinder engines).
 In 1926 the engines in both Cygnets were changed to the Bristol Cherub III, another twin-cylinder engine.
 The airframe weighed a remarkably low 270 lb, and its weight when empty was only 373 lb.

 Postwar history

 G-EBMB was kept by Hawker in storage until 1946, when it was refurbished and reassembled at Hawker's Langley Aerodrome.
 It was later transferred to their new facility at Dunsfold, where it stayed, being flown to various displays and airshows, until 1972, when it was transferred for exhibition at the Royal Air Force Museum at Hendon.
 More recently it has been transferred to its site at RAF Cosford in Shropshire, where it can now be seen.
-An airworthy replica is on display at the Shuttleworth Collection, Old Warden, Bedfordshire.
+G-EBJH crashed in 1927 and was destroyed.
+An airworthy replica (G-CAMM) is on display at the Shuttleworth Collection, Old Warden, Bedfordshire.